Online Dominating Set: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

-Online algorithms for four variants of the dominating set problem are compared using competitive analysis to \onopt{} and \offopt{}, two reasonable alternatives for the optimal algorithm having knowledge of the entire input.
+Online algorithms for four variants of the dominating set problem are analyzed using competitive analysis comparing to \onopt{} and \offopt{}, two reasonable alternatives for the optimal algorithm having knowledge of the entire input.
 Several graph classes are considered, and tight results are obtained in most cases.